 Does your kid chew their sleeves til it is wet and soggy too?
 Or stuff their entire hand in their mouth?
 Believe it or not these are effective ways of self regulating, as it engages one of the stronger muscle in the body, the jaw muscle, in regular motion.
-Many of our children and sensory seeking, especially orally so.
+Many of our children are sensory seeking, especially orally so.

 You can play with textures, tastes and temperature.

 Have fun exploring!
 And let us know if you have ideas you think we should add to the page.

 Smaller cucumbers is a recent find for me.
 Perhaps it is the size and the harder skin that makes them better than simple cucumber sticks.
 But the difference is discernible.
 I hand them out at play dates to all kids in the house.
 Keep things calm for ...
 5-10mins.

 A small cup of frozen peas is a great snack.
 Small things to pick at, and the cold is good.
 Very orally satisfying.

 The old farmer knew a thing of two about sensory integration.